 Looking for a conference room scheduling solution to create a more efficient workplace?
 Learn more with a Robin’s free 14-day trial.

-When conference room resources get in the way
+When conference room equipment and resources get in the way

 Research suggests at least two meetings in an average mid-level manager’s week will likely be disrupted by technology issues.
-Data won’t appear on displays; teleconference connections will falter or fail.
-Bad audio and video will make remote participants hard to see and hear.
+Data won’t appear on displays, teleconference connections will falter or fail, and bad audio and video will make remote participants hard to see and hear.

 The average time spent fixing these problems: 31.5 minutes.
 For a company with 250 employees, the yearly cost of this tech-related inefficiency is roughly $250,000.

 Meeting room equipment failures are as frustrating as they are costly.
 Eventually, space utilization plummets because people don’t trust that conference room technology will work the way they need it to and they’ll start meeting in other ways and different places.
 In an open office where noise distraction is a top complaint, unreliable conference room technology can be detrimental to concentration.
 If everyone starts taking calls out in the open, you can just imagine how loud the office becomes.

 There are ways to minimize these types of conference room equipment issues, though.
 Here’s what we recommend.

 No conference room equipment setup is foolproof.
 To make sure your meetings are productive, you’ll need to set up early with backup plans ready.
 There are some preventive steps you can take while setting up the tech in your office’s conference rooms.

 (✓) Invest in the conference room technology your employees actually need, not just what search results say or Office Snapshots shows.

 Come up with a conference room equipment survey to distribute to the company to understand what technology employees need in order to get their work done and what workplace productivity issues they currently run into using questions like: